 Tip: Silent counting makes it easier firstly to perform the exercise itself, and secondly to play the rhythm in a concrete form.
 It’s particularly attractive when you drive the train faster and faster – but don’t let it get too hectic.

 With following up, you keep playing the Steam Train until it nearly stops because you’re running out of air, and the drone starts to fade.
 Shortly before it fails completely, press the last remnants of air out with your stomach and diaphragm, with two or three long drawn out pushes, as if the train were letting off steam.
 It’s amazing how much air there is still in reserve in the lungs.
 The exercise demonstrates admirably what it means “to carry on exhaling during the ‘slack’ phase”, and what I mean by compression.
 But don’t go over the top and push it to the border of collapsing.

 My training exercises are really physical training, to build up muscles and stamina.
-However, they are chosen to have a real and useful connection to the didgeridoo, while simultaneously improving fine motoric co-ordination.
+However, they are chosen to have a real and useful connection to the didgeridoo, while simultaneously improving fine motoric coordination.

 In order to practice pressure and compression, you can submerge the bottom of your didge in a bucket of water or in the bath and then play as if the didge didn’t have water in it.
 The deeper you submerge the didge in the water, the more pressure you have to create.
 The constant back-pressure of the water trains your diaphragm and your ability to maintain constant pressure.
 If you can’t, you will immediately be rewarded by a slosh of delicious water.
 That’s how this exercise demonstrates the difference between modulated compression and just using a lot of air.
-This exercise brought me a good step forwards a few years ago.
+This exercise brought me a good step forward a few years ago.

 The next didgeridoo tutorial will be about overtones (harmonics) and “Oral Stops” – what’s that?